What Is Legionnaire's Disease?

 Rarely, you can get legionella by drinking contaminated water that goes down the “wrong pipe”: your trachea (which goes to your lungs) instead of your esophagus (which goes from your mouth to your stomach).

 Legionella bacteria can grow and spread in water systems including:

 No. Legionnaires’ doesn’t spread from person to person.

 Even if you come into contact with legionella, you might not get sick.
 People who are more likely to get sick include those who are:

 - Former or current smokers

-- People with chronic lung ailments
+- People with long-term lung conditions

-- Those with weak immune systems
+- Those who have weak immune systems

-- tetracycline -- including doxycycline
+- Tetracyclines including doxycycline (Vibramycin)